+Ned Holden himself was on his way back to Five Points from a hur-ried trip to San Francisco-a trip taken solely for the purpose of seeing Torchy, his wife.
+Sitting in the Pull-man section while green fields of corn flashed past his unseeing eyes, he went over and over the strange-the in-credible-interview he had had with the girl who now called herself Myrna spiritually.
 Torchy had prospered since leaving him, there was no doubt of that.
 She'd found a job singing in a night club at the San Francisco Fair, and had made an unexpected success with her throaty, somehow tragic, voice.
 Now she had a pleasant apartment overlooking the Bay, she wore expensive clothes, she had learned how to enhance her natural beauty, and her speech had lost its slang and grammatical imperfections.
-More than anything else she was self-confident anything else, she was self-confident, assured.
+More than anything else, she was self-confident, assured.
+And hard. assured.
 And hard.
 Surely success alone hadn't brought about this staggering change in her, he thought.
-Some other influence had been at work-some influence which been at work-some influence which was now and perhaps would always remain a mystery to him. . .
+Some other influence had been at work-some influence which was now and perhaps would always remain a mystery to him. . .
 He dismissed all speculations as vain and fruitless.
 Just now his mind was too full of his mission to concern itself with the puzzle which was Torchy's new character.